Sign In Register

 Is Deep River a Good Place to Live?

-Based on current data, Deep River receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, a low poverty rate, high health insurance coverage, strong internet connectivity.
+Based on current data, Deep River receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, a low poverty rate, high health insurance coverage.
 Areas to be aware of include below-average incomes, long commute times, high obesity rates.
-Deep River offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Deep River has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs